 When someone asks me, “Why chickens?” my favorite reason, second to eggs, is that before chickens, we couldn’t use our yard for 4 months out of the year.
 The mosquitoes were terrible.
 We’d found several black widows around our house during the previous summers.
 And, on a rare 50-degree day in February, I found a tick on my then-infant son.
 The latter was the last straw.
 Now, we are able to use our yard all year, chemical-free, thanks to chickens and their insatiable appetite for crawly things.

-4. Your Garden Is Fenced Or Fence-able
+4. Your Garden Is Fenced or Fence-able

 Chickens love to destroy a garden, which is bad and good, depending on the season.
 To deter a free-ranging flock, a fence of some kind is a good idea, even if it’s just temporary until your plants are established into the growing season.
 Sometimes, chickens are good helpers.
 They can gobble up leftovers, dig up roots, eat pests, and they turn and loosen the soil.
 They’re happy to do it.
 It satisfies their chicken needs, and when you’re ready to plant a succession crop, prep work is minimal.

-5. You Throw Food Scraps In The Trash
+5. You Throw Food Scraps in the Trash

 It’s inevitable that food eaters make some amount of food trash.
 Leftovers and scraps, when put into the trash, rot, stink and go to waste.
 Instead, you can use them to supplement a flock’s diet with high-quality nutrition.
 Divert your food waste, save on feed costs and produce less trash.
 It’s a triple win.
 Of course, some foods are dangerous to chickens, like green potatoes and raw onions.
 Only dangerous foods go in the trash or compost.

-6. Other Decaying Stuff Is Lying Around
+6. You Have Other Decaying Stuff Around

 Speaking of rotting food, sometimes we have other things breaking down naturally in the yard where would-be chickens would mosey.
 Yesterday, I moved some wood outside and a log crumbled into three pieces.
 Inside, it looked like fresh earth, and it was teeming with the pests that broke down the wood—high-protein chicken treats for the win.